-Military aircraft and commercial airliners have limited lifespans.
-Ultimately, they must be retired from service, stored in "airplane boneyards" or graveyards, and finally dismantled and scrapped.
+Military airplanes and commercial airliners have limited lifespans.
+Ultimately, the planes must be retired from service, stored in "airplane boneyards" or graveyards, and finally dismantled and scrapped.

 If a plane was not sold at boneyards such as those at Kingman AAF, Cal-Aero Field, and Walnut Ridge AAF, aircraft were stripped of classified information, sliced up with guillotines, and melted in smelters into ingots.
 The military airplane boneyard at Davis-Monthan AFB in Tucson remains active today (see below).

 ... about Post-World War II Aircraft Boneyards and Disposal Depots

 |Continental ExpressJets in storage at Kingman Airport in the Arizona desert

 Photo by the Planes Of The Past Staff

 Commercial airliners eventually reach end-of-life due to airframe wear and/or obsolescence.
 Some jetliners are temporarily taken off flying status, and must be stored in a environment that is conducive to preservation.
 Others are kept for spare parts for flying aircraft.